Date

 Student Fellows will receive a stipend, be included in SCD events and meet with the authors, be featured on the CSRD website and be part of the CSRD student-faculty community.

-Interest form submissions for the 2024-2025 SCD Student Fellows program are being accepted on a rolling basis until November 1st.
-Priority will be given to applications received by 11:59 PM on October 31st, 2024.
+Interest form submissions for the 2024-2025 SCD Student Fellows program are being accepted on a rolling basis until November 15, 2024.